inkarkat/vim-SyntaxRange/README.md

 ### EXAMPLE

-To highlight the text between the markers
+To highlight the text between the markers with C syntax:
     @begin=c@
     int i = 42;
     @end=c@

+To do this statically, with fixed line numbers, for the first occurrence in the file:

+    :1;/@begin=c@/,/@end=c@/SyntaxInclude c

-with C syntax, and make the markers themselves fade into the background:
+The dynamic version will apply to all occurrences, handles changes in the line numbers, and also can make the markers themselves fade into the background:

     :call SyntaxRange#Include('@begin=c@', '@end=c@', 'c', 'NonText')